apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

   '%<cqup[0:30]>' // the first 30 characters of <cqup>.
   '%<cqup[-10:]>' // the last 10 characters of <cqup>.
   '%<cqup[:-5]>'  // everything except the last 5 characters of <cqup>.

+Note when ``escape`` in ``format`` is set to ``json``, the start is the position before escaping JSON strings, and escaped values are sliced at the length (= end - start).
+If slicing cuts in the middle of escaped characters, the whole character is removed.